 - Fur Fighters (subtitled Viggo's Revenge at least in the PS2 version) starts with all the major characters retired after already defeating Viggo the first time.
 Throughout the game there are hints to their exploits but there never was another game, and sadly probably never will be.

 - Subverted with Metal Gear Solid 2: Sons of Liberty, which had the Working Title of "Metal Gear Solid III", despite it being the second Solid game and fourth in the overall series.
 The skip in numbering was intended to be an important plot point.

 - Data Design Interactive's Rig Racer 2: There was never a Rig Racer 1, although the name echoes an equally horrible rig "racing" game.

-- Power Punch II was originally going to be a direct sequel to Punch-Out!! titled Mike Tyson's Intergalactic Power Punch, but it was so bad that Nintendo refused to publish it, and Beam Software had to change the title and give it to a different publisher.
+- Power Punch II was originally going to be a direct sequel to Punch-Out!! titled Mike Tyson's Intergalactic Power Punch, but the combination of Nintendo's distaste at the game's quality and Tyson himself being convicted of rape forced Beam Software to change the title and give it to a different publisher.
 Why they decided to give a numeral "II" is anyone's guess.

 - The story of Shenmue was planned out in roughly 16 chapters.
 The original game was just Chapter 1 (Yokozuka), while Shenmue II consists of Chapters 3 through 5 (Hong Kong, Kowloon and Guilin).
 Chapter 2 occurs off-screen between the events of the two games (during Ryo's cruise trip from Yokozuka to Hong Kong).
 The upcoming Kickstarter-funded Shenmue III plans to cover the subsequent chapters.

 - The TurboGrafx-16 pinball game, Time Cruise, was actually Time Cruise II in Japan.
 However, the original Time Cruise was a real game that never actually released.
 The game's publisher, Face, decided to skip the original and release only the sequel.

-- The main NCR quest in Fallout: New Vegas is titled "For the Republic, Part 2", but there isn't a "Part 1", which may indicate a Dummied Out mission or series of missions.
+- The main NCR quest in Fallout: New Vegas is titled "For the Republic, Part 2", but there isn't a "Part 1", although the quest begins immediately after the quest "King's Gambit".